The General Data Protection Regulation (GDPR) is the European Union’s (EU) new data protection law that comes into effect on 25 May 2018.

 Alternatively, view our infographic [ 291 kb ] summarising the GDPR and the questions you can ask yourself as you start to prepare.

-For more information, contact Georg Beham or one of the specialist team.
+For more information, please contact one of the specialist team listed in the publication.